cewing/training.python_web/source/presentations/week05.rst

 Routes Can Be Reversed
 ----------------------

-Reversing a URL means the ability to generating the url that would result in a given endpoint being called.
+Reversing a URL means the ability to generate the url that would result in a given endpoint being called.

 .. class:: incremental